merveozer/merveozer/README.md

 </p>

 <h3> :office: I have been working as a web developer for one year.
 At the same time, I'm currently student at Certificate of Higher Education in Computer Programming (for 2 year) and I will graduate in June 2022.</h3>
-<h5> Also, I have worked as a school psychologist for 2 years after graduated from department of psychology. </h5>
+<h5> Also, I have worked as a psychologist for 2 years after graduated from department of psychology. </h5>